How to Get Money for College Through Military Scholarships

 Scholarships for Military Dependents

-Luckily, there are many sources to tap for this type of scholarship.
-The U.S. Department of Veteran Affairs (VA) is one.
-An example is the Fry Scholarship.
-It is for children and spouses of service members who died in the line of duty.
-But after September 10, 2001.
+Fortunately, numerous avenues exist for sourcing such scholarships, with the U.S. Department of Veteran Affairs (VA) being a notable resource.
+An example is the Fry Scholarship, designed for children and spouses of service members who made the ultimate sacrifice in the line of duty, but specifically after September 10, 2001.

 Scholarships for Veterans